piamalinen/sitcom-final-project/README.md

 2. What do these topics and changes tell us about current topics within popular media?
 How is this connected to (American) society in the 1990s-2010s on a larger scale?

-The full project is available in this repository under the name Final_Assingment.pdf.
+The full project is available in this repository under the name Final_Assignment.pdf.